 Appliance Tips for the Winter

-- Self-Clean Your Oven Well Before You Need It.
-The self-clean cycle of you oven reaches very high temperature and can act like a stress test, revealing components that are close to failing.
-Although, it is unlike that you will have a problem, crunch time is not when you want to find out there is one.
+The self-clean cycle of your oven reaches very high temperatures and can act as a stress test, revealing components that are close to failing.
+Although it is unlike that you will have a problem, crunch time is not when you want to find out there is one.
 Cleaning several weeks prior to the occasion would allow time for service if needed.

-- Check the vent cover flaps.
 Cooler temperatures this time of year drives the critters to try to get in where it is warm.
 Ventilation covers have a flap to stop cold air and pest from entering your home.
-Insect and bird’s nests, or a dent by a lawnmower for the covers mounted near the ground can cause a flap to stick open.
-These points of entry can allow pest to wreak havoc on your appliances and home.
+Insect and bird’s nests or a dent by a lawnmower for the covers mounted near the ground can cause a flap to stick open.
+These points of entry can allow pests to wreak havoc on your appliances and home.
 If you find a flap stuck open, clear the problem and test the free operation of the mechanism or call us for service.

-- Clean out dryer lint.
 Did you know that dryer lint is the number one cause of home fires?
 This is lint is very flammable!
-Check the vents for lint clogs, be sure to clean the lint filter after every load; also clean inside, behind, and underneath the dryer because lint builds up there as well.
+Check the vents for lint clogs, be sure to clean the lint filter after every load; also clean inside, behind, and underneath the dryer, because lint builds up there as well.

 Warning signs that your dryer vent needs to be cleaned include: